open-formulieren/open-forms/docs/developers/backend/modules/authentication.rst

 Yivi (OIDC)
 -----------

-Yivi allows authentication based on attributes (which *could* be a bsn or kvk-number).
-This means that we cannot know beforehand which specific claims will be received after authentication.
+Yivi authenticates based on attributes (which *could* be a bsn or kvk-number) disclosed by the end users.
+As a consequence, we cannot know beforehand which specific claims will be received after authentication.

 Configuration is done in the admin via **Configuratie** > **Yivi (OIDC)**.

-.. automodule:: openforms.authentication.contrib.yivi_oidc
-   :members:

-.. note:: For end-users to authenticate with Yivi they need access to a mobile phone with the Yivi app installed.
+.. note:: End-users must have the Yivi app installed on their phone.

-.. note:: Technical note: Yivi usage is currently limited to Signicat.
+.. warning:: Due to technical reasons, Yivi support is currently only available through Signicat.

 Form specific configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When configuring the Yivi plugin, in the form builder, you can specify which authentication options are available during login (bsn, kvk and/or pseudo) and which additional attributes should be requested from the user.

-.. autoclass:: openforms.authentication.contrib.yivi_oidc.config.YiviOptionsSerializer
-   :members:
+See :class:`openforms.authentication.contrib.yivi_oidc.config.YiviOptionsSerializer` for details.

 Requesting attributes using the condiscon system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^